 Your surgeon will likely provide you with fasting instructions before your appointment, especially if it involves sedation.
 It is highly recommended not to eat or drink anything (even water) after midnight before your procedure to prevent aspiration during surgery.
 Aspiration is a rare respiratory complication that can occur during sedation.
 If your stomach is empty before surgery, you have less of a chance of aspirating.

 The key to a successful surgery is proper preparation.
 Follow these steps, and you will have very few complications during the procedure.
-You will also feel confident and anxiety-free the day of your visit!
+You will also feel confident and anxiety-free on the day of your visit!
 Please contact us if you have any questions.